fishnal/aws-notes/management/vpc-flow-logs.md

 - A network interface on an EC2 instance
 - A subnet within a VPC
 - A VPC itself
-- For capturing traffic in VPCs and subnets, data is captured for *all* network interfaces
+- Note: For capturing traffic in VPCs and subnets, data is captured for *all* network interfaces

 Process of Flow Logs sending data to CloudWatch
 1. Each captured network interface will publish data to your log group using a different log stream